Parks, Streets And Public Facilities Maintenance Superintendent

 - Assist with the development and administration of joint use and funding agreements and contracts with public and private agencies.

-- Prepare and submit reports, make recommendations and presentations, and provide technical advice to the Department Manager, Department Director, City Manager, City Council, Parks, Recreation and Community Programs Commission, and Arts Commission.
+- Prepare and submit reports, make recommendations and presentations, and provide technical advice to the Deputy Director, Department Director, City Manager, City Council, and Parks, Arts, and Recreation Commission.
 Make presentations to various service clubs.

-- Coordinate Department activities with those of other departments and outside agencies and organizations; provide staff assistance to the Department Manager; prepare and present staff reports and other necessary correspondence.
+- Coordinate Division activities with those of other departments and outside agencies and organizations; provide staff assistance to the Deputy Director; prepare and present staff reports and other necessary correspondence.

 - Respond to citizen service and facility use related complaints and requests.

-- Participate in the development and administration of the Parks, Recreation and Public Facilities Maintenance Department budget; forecast additional funds needed for staffing, equipment, materials and supplies; monitor expenditures and inform Department Manager of any budget related issues.
+- Participate in the development and administration of the Parks, Streets and Public Facilities Maintenance Division budget; forecast additional funds needed for staffing, equipment, materials and supplies; monitor expenditures and inform the Deputy Director of any budget related issues.

 - Organize available resources for acquisition, maintenance, improvement and repair of parks and recreation facilities.